ChangLabSNU/VaxPress/README.md

 singularity run vaxpress-0.3.sif --help
 ```

-When using the Singularity image, both the input and output must be
+When using the Singularity image, both the input and output must
-in your home directory for VaxPress to run without complicated directory
+be somewhere inside your home directory for VaxPress to run without
-binding configurations for Singularity.
+complicated directory binding configurations for Singularity.

 # Usage